Fragtality/PilotsDeck/README.md

 - `$1:4:2` - Increment by *1* up to a Value of *4*.
 When *4* is reached, the Variable will be set to *2*.

 The Values in a Sequence are defined as `,` separated List.
 The Plugin will compare the current Value with the List - if the Value is matched, it will write the next Value from the List to the Variable.
 If there is no match, it will use the last Value in the List.
 One Value can optionally be defined as Default with a `=` in Front of it.
 A Sequence must contain at least two Values with an optional Default Value or exactly one Value defined as Default.
 All Values in the List must be unique with the Exception of the last one.<br/>
-A optional `<` at the End lets the Value "bounce off" - if the current Value is already the last one in the List, the previous Value is written.<br/>
+An optional `<` at the End lets the Value "bounce off" - if the current Value is already the last one in the List, the previous Value is written.<br/>
 *Examples*
 - `$0,1,2<` - When the Control is in Position *0*, it will be moved to Position *1*.
 Then from *1* to *2*.
 When at *2*, it will go back to *1*. (e.g. for toggling Taxi Lights OFF>ON<>T.O.)
-- `$=4` - The Control is always moved to Postion *4*, regardless of the current Position. (e.g. for setting ND Mode to PLAN from any Position)
+- `$=4` - The Control is always moved to Position *4*, regardless of the current Position. (e.g. for setting ND Mode to PLAN from any Position)
 - `$2,=3<` - The Control will toggle between Position *2* and *3*.
 If the Control is in any other Position it will default to *3*. (e.g. for toggling ND Mode between NAV<>ARC and go to ARC from any other Position)
 - `$0,1,2,3,1` - Moves the Control from Position *0* to *3*.
 When in Position *3* it starts over at Position *1*.